Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant_apple_silicon.md

    * Turn on **File Sharing** and go to options
    * Check "Share files and folders using SMB"
    ![img.png](img.png)
-   * click on the i button against the option "File Sharing"
+   * click on the i button next to the option "File Sharing"
    * Check the box next to your username
    * Click Done